Advancing Brainwave-Based Biometrics: A Large-Scale, Multi-Session Evaluation: Limitations

 \section{Limitations}

-Our study is subject to certain limitations.
-First, our stimuli were limited to a general text-based memorization task.
+Our study is subject to certain limitations at three levels: the authentication task, the dataset size, and the recoding hardware.

+At the authentication task level, our stimuli were limited to a general text-based memorization task, which imposes non-negligible cognitive load, requires explicit focused attention during authentication, and may limit usability in practical settings; therefore, the usability of this specific task requires further investigation, despite existing general usability studies on brainwave authentication~\cite{fallahi2024usability}.
 Ideally, multiple task types could be included to allow for performance comparisons and identification of the best-performing task.
+Additionally, we did not explicitly address replay attacks or EEG-based liveness detection.
+These aspects can be mitigated by adapting the approach of Lin et al.~\cite{lin2018brain}, which involves varying the stimulus and detecting corresponding changes in EEG responses.

-Second, we simulated consumer-grade devices by selecting the same number and channel locations as those found in such devices.
-However, we did not have a measure to directly compare the quality of sensors.
-Although sensor quality will improve, the main challenge will remain their number and placement for effective use.
-It is worth noting that all other multi-session studies in the literature~\cite{maiorana2017longitudinal,debie2021session,wu2018eeg,chaurasia2024neuroidbench} also employ medical-grade data.
-Finally, we only had access to a single dataset including a notable number of sessions and subjects.
+At the dataset size level, we only had access to a single dataset including a notable number of sessions and subjects.
 However, best practices in state-of-the-art face recognition research recommend training on multiple large datasets and testing on an independent dataset to ensure a more robust evaluation~\cite{kim2022adaface}.
 To simulate this, we split our dataset into a subject-independent set for training feature extraction and evaluation.
 Moreover, we partitioned the dataset based on device, showing that cross-device evaluation significantly increases error (Tables~\ref{tab:cross_headset_updated} and~\ref{tab:cross_headset2}.)
 Achieving robust performance requires large amounts of data to extract distinctive features and account for subject-specific, environmental, and hardware-related variations.
 For example, in the case of face recognition, Kim et al.~\cite{kim2022adaface} used 3 datasets comprising over 350,000 subjects and more than 14.9 million images to train a generalized model.
 Such large-scale datasets are not yet available in brainwave authentication.

+At the hardware level, we simulated consumer-grade devices by selecting the same number and channel locations as those found in such devices.
+However, we did not have a measure to directly compare the quality of sensors.
+Although sensor quality will improve, the main challenge will remain their number and placement for effective use.
+It is worth noting that all other multi-session studies in the literature~\cite{maiorana2017longitudinal,debie2021session,wu2018eeg,chaurasia2024neuroidbench} also employ medical-grade data.